cloudflare/cloudflare-docs/products/registrar/src/content/get-started/transfer-uk-domain.md

 ## Possible reasons a transfer may fail or be rejected:

 1. The domain is locked or suspended.
-1. The name servers were updated after the checkout process.
+1. The nameservers were updated after the checkout process.
 1. The IPS tag update was made more than seven days after the checkout process.

 ## Transferring a .UK domain to another Registrar